 - Final Thoughts on Where to Stay in Turks and Caicos

-Fun fact: What not a lot of people know, these islands might be far away, but they actually belong to England.
+Fun fact: What not a lot of people know, these islands might be far away, but they actually belong to the UK.
 It’s a British Overseas Territory, making it easy for Europeans to visit.

-Here are our highest recommendations for places to stay in Turks and Caicos.
+Here are my highest recommendations for places to stay in Turks and Caicos.

 Best Airbnb in Turks and Caicos: Seafront Home on the Beach

 This seafront apartment is a dream come true.
+No doubt, it is one of the best Airbnbs in the Bahamas.
 Sitting right on the beach in one of the coolest parts of the island, the property provides a tropical home-away-from-home for up to two visitors.
 You can fall asleep to the sound of the waves, wake up and enjoy your morning coffee while looking over the water, and spend the day snorkelling in front of your doorstep.

-Best Luxury Hotel in Turks and Caicos : Grace Bay Club
+Best Luxury Hotel in Turks and Caicos: Grace Bay Beach Club

 This luxury resort is a bit of a splurge, but it sure is worth it.
 It boasts 5-star facilities, including a day spa, tennis courts, a private beach, and a lounge bar, so you can truly escape in paradise.
 The beach and local bars are a stone’s throw away, meaning you’ll never be far from things to see and do.